davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 ### Clock rate

-The clock rate is effectively the speed of the processor's "heartbeat", roughly a measure of how fast it's running.
+The clock rate is the speed of the processor's "heartbeat", roughly a measure of how fast it's running.
 This alone doesn't tell you how fast it can work, because that depends on the other factors including how powerful a single instruction can be, and what optimisations (like caches) are built-in.